chipjarred/BigMath/README.md

 That said, I'm getting noticeably better performance than any of the available Swift multiprecision libraries I've tried, so the effort and "breaking the rules" is paying off.
 It could be that these techniques could affect AppStore acceptance.
 That isn't an issue for my use case, but it could be for you.

-To anyone who thinks these sorts of techniques can't possibly result in that much better performance, take a look at the Performance section below for multiplication.
+To anyone who thinks these sorts of techniques can't possibly result in that much better performance, take a look at the Performance section below for integer multiplication and division.
 I re-ran the comparsion tests, and show the original measurements along side the new ones.

 ## Motivation